 - Add turmeric powder, asafetida , mix and remove from fire.

 - Wash rice and moong dal, cook in a pressure cooker with 4 cups of water for 4 whistles, until rice and dal are soft and mushy.

 - Pour the tempering over cooked rice dal mixture, add roasted cashews, remaining ghee, salt and mix it all together.

 - Let the pressure release naturally.

 - Take some butter in a pan and roast cashews until golden brown.
 Remove from butter and keep aside.

 - In the same pan add oil and add tempering ingredients except turmeric..
-Fry for few minutes until green chilies change color and ginger is lightly roasted.
+Fry for a few minutes until green chilies change color and ginger is lightly roasted.

-- Add remaining butter, stir and serve hot with sambar & chutney.
+- Serve hot with sambar & chutney.